ImpostorEngineer/ImpostorEngineer/posts/04-nextjs-fetch.md

 banner: '04-nextjs-fetch.png'
 ---

 Here is an example of `useEffect` usage for API data fetch.
-In this blog I'm using data from external data sources.
+In this blog I'm using data from an external data sources.
 I didn't want to create a server-side fetch.
+There are other ways to [fetch data in NEXT.js](https://nextjs.org/docs/basic-features/data-fetching/overview) depending on your application's use case.
+I preferred client-side rendering.

 ```JavaScript
 import Head from 'next/head';